-Kurtz has his finger prints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.
-In addition, he serves as the liaison between the team and other athletics department staff.
+As an assistant coach (2004-16), Kurtz had his fingerprints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.

-Also during the 2010-11 academic year, Kurtz coached senior Kiryl Harbatsiuk to the program’s first-ever ITA Northwest Regional singles title, a quarterfinal appearance at the USTA/ITA National Indoor Intercollegiate Tennis Championship, the Big Sky Conference MVP, and the Sacramento State Senior Male Athlete of the Year award.
+Also during the 2010-11 academic year, Kurtz coached Kiryl Harbatsiuk to the program’s first-ever ITA Northwest Regional singles title, a quarterfinal appearance at the USTA/ITA National Indoor Intercollegiate Tennis Championship, the Big Sky Conference MVP, and the Sacramento State Senior Male Student-Athlete of the Year award.

 In 2010, Sacramento State posted a 17-12 overall record and a 7-1 mark in the conference.
 The team swept both opponents (Montana, Northern Arizona) it faced in the Big Sky Tournament before falling in the first round of the NCAA Tournament to ninth-ranked UCLA.
 During the season, the team put together a 10-match winning streak.
 In 2009, despite a singles lineup that included four underclassmen and no seniors, Sacramento State posted a 19-7 overall record and a perfect 8-0 mark in Big Sky play.
 The team won 18 of its final 20 matches of the season prior to falling in the first round of the NCAA Tournament to ninth-ranked Stanford.